tczajka/wazir-drop/README.md

-# Zero Point One
+# Wazir Drop

-An AI and tools for the Zero Point One game in CodeCup 2026.
+An AI and tools for the 0.1 game in CodeCup 2026.